Greg-Johns/Greg-Johns.github.io/src/pages/2015-11-10-time/index.md

 [TimeWinder](./TimeWinder.pdf)

-> This was pitched 7 years ago, so think dawn of smart phone *time* to help set the "mood" of the interface.
+> This was pitched 7 years ago, so think dawn of smart phone *time* to help explain the now antique looking cell phone and interface elements used in the PDF.